 - Relaxing essential oils

-- Possibly a benedryl (ask your doctor) if you’re feeling anxious and can’t stop your brain
+- Possibly a benedryl (ask your health care provider) if you’re feeling anxious and can’t stop your brain

 - Maybe a long walk before bed to tire you out